CGATOxford/UMI-tools/doc/faq.md

 	It can be difficult to work this out sometimes!
 So far we have come across the following technqies that require the use of `--per-gene`: CEL-seq2, SCRB-seq, 10x Chromium, inDrop, Drop-seq and SPLiT-seq.
 Let us know if you know of more
 &nbsp;

+- **How are reads/read pairs defined as having the same alignment coordinates?**
+    Defining which reads have the same alignment coordinates is more difficult that one might intuitively expect.
+For single-end reads, `umi_tools` uses the position of the start of the alignment and the strand.
+For paired-end read, `umi_tools` additionally uses the template length (this can be turned off with `--ignore-tlen`.

+    When defining the start of the read, `umi_tools` takes into account the soft-clipping.
+This is to avoid base miss-calling errors at the start of a read that could make two reads appear to have unique alignment coordinates.

+    `umi_tools` can additionally use the 'spliced' status of a read to define possible duplicates.
+This behaviour is turned on with the `--spliced-is-unique` option.
+This is obtained by inspecting the cigar string to identify `N` anywhere within the cigar (skipped regions within the reference) or, alternatively, `S` at the 5' end of the cigar (soft-clipped at the end of the read).
+By default, 4 bases of `S` at the 5' end is the threshold for a read to be considered spliced.
+This can be controlled with the `--soft-clip-threshold` option.

+- **Why do I have reads with the same alignment coordinates and UMIs post deduplication?**
+    It's possible for reads/read pairs with the same or very similar UMIs and seemingly the same alignment coordinates when inspecting the BAM to be put into separate UMI groups.
+For `umi_tools dedup`, this would mean multiple output reads which look like duplicates.
+Refering to the question above about how alignment coordinates are defined, an inspection of the alignment start, 3' softclipping and template length (if paired end) +/- the splicing status (if `--spliced-is-unique`  has been used), will likely clarify why these reads/read pairs were not considered duplicates.

 - **Has the whitelist command been peer-reviewed and compared to alternatives?**

 	No. At the time of the [UMI-tools publication](http://genome.cshlp.org/content/early/2017/01/18/gr.209601.116.abstract`) on 18 Jan '17, the only tools available were `extract`, `dedup` and `group`.
 The `count` and `whitelist` commands were added later.
 With `count`, the deduplication part is identical to `dedup`, so it's reasonable to say the underlying agorithm has been peer-reviewed.
 However, `whitelist` is using an entirely different approach (see [here](https://github.com/CGATOxford/UMI-tools/pull/317) which has not been rigourously tested, compared to alternative algorithms or peer-reviewed.
 We recommend users to explore other options for whitelisting also.